Non-surgical Skin Cancer Treatment

 Q: Isn’t radiation dangerous?
 Doesn’t radiation cause cancer?

-A: Radiation is like any other tool: used properly it is completely safe and therapeutic.
-Radiation in a therapeutic dose poses no risk of causing secondary cancers elsewhere in the body.
+A: Radiation is like any other tool: used properly it is completely safe and therapeutic.* Radiation in a therapeutic doses to the skin poses no risk of causing secondary cancers either in the treated area or elsewhere in the body.*

 Q: Will other organs in my body be exposed to radiation?